nvmwill/nexmo-developer/_tutorials/en/video/create-a-session/php/create-session-media-router.md

 Use the session ID in an Vonage Video client library to connect to an Vonage Video session.

-In an HTML page that uses the Vonage Video.js library, you can embed PHP that references the API key, the session ID, and the generated token string, as in the following:
+In an HTML page that uses the [Vonage Video JS client SDK](/video/resources#client-sdks), you can embed PHP that references the API key, the session ID, and the generated token string, as in the following:

 ```php
 var apiKey = <?php print $API_KEY?>;